pcon92/banking-application/README.md

 - Create token/cookie to check if user still logged in throughout use
 - funds on database
 - save user theme and font size based on login info
+- add animations to home screen 'welcome' bubble and login screen button color cycle
-- section for total funds under accounts
+- make responsive for mobiles

 BUGS:
 - creating new message when no transfer target selected